DenielCordeiro/Portfolio/README.md

+This project is public, but 🥺 please don't change the main.

 # Portfolio

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

 ## Development server

+To install the projector you just need to type "yarn starn" in your terminal.

+For more information see: https://yarnpkg.com/

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.